maestry/eliokit-arduino/README.md

 ## Example Code

-Here is an example code that shows how to use the Eliokit library to turn on and off an LED connected to pin 13:
+Here is an example code that shows how to use the Eliokit library to turn on and off the vibration motor: